hashicorp/katakoda/vault-kubernetes-csi/step4.md

 The role connects the Kubernetes service account, `secrets-store-csi-driver`, and namespace, `default`, with the Vault policy, `internal-app-csi`.
-The tokens returned after authentication are valid for 24 hours.
+The tokens returned after authentication are valid for 20 minutes.

 Lastly, exit the `vault-0` pod.